djgorra/frog-game/README.md

 To Do:

--Add cars and hit detection
+-~Add cars and hit detection~

+-Add logs and water

 -Add timer and lives

 -Adjust scoring

+-Add sound effects

+Stretch goals:

+Online leaderboard for high scores